bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 .. figure:: _static/SJStructure.png

 All input data elements are going as a flow of bytes to particular interface provided by `InputTaskEngine`.
-That flow is going straight to `RegexInputModule` (which provides `InputStreamingExecutor` interface) and is converted to an `InputEnvelope` instance which stores all data as `Record` (provided by the Apache Avro library) inside.
+That flow is going straight to `RegexInputExecutor` (which provides the `InputStreamingExecutor` interface) and is converted to an `InputEnvelope` instance which stores all data as `Record` (provided by the Apache Avro library) inside.

-An `InputEnvelope` instance then goes to `InputTaskEngine` which serializes it to the stream of bytes and then sends to T-Streams.
+An `InputEnvelope` instance then goes back to `InputTaskEngine` which serializes it to the stream of bytes and then sends to T-Streams.

 `RegularTaskEngine` deserializes the flow of bytes to `TStreamsEnvelope[AvroRecord]` which is then put to `RegularStreamingExecutor`.

-`RegularStreamingExecutor` processes the received data and returns them as a result stream of strings.
+`RegularStreamingExecutor` processes the received data and returns them as a resulting stream of strings.

 `RegularTaskEngine` serializes all the received data to the flow of bytes and puts it back to T-Streams.